techycode-01/PasswordGenerator/README.md

    `npm run dev`

-5. Open your browser and go to `http://localhost:3000` to view the project.
+5. Open your browser and go to `http://localhost:5173` to view the project.

 ## Usage

 1. Select the desired options for the password (numbers, alphabets, special characters).
 2. Click `Generate Password` to create a random password.
 3. Click the `Copy to Clipboard` button to copy the generated password.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.